sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/guides/your_first_rule.md

 This rule generates complex account attribute values during provisioning, e.g. when creating an account.
 You would typically use this rule when you are creating an account to generate attributes like usernames.

-This rule executes in the IdentityNow (IDN) cloud, and it has read-only access to IDN data models, but it doesn't have access to on-premise sources or connectors.
+This rule executes in the Identity Security Cloud (ISC) cloud, and it has read-only access to ISC data models, but it doesn't have access to on-premise sources or connectors.

 Refer to [Attribute Generator Rule](../cloud-rules/account_profile_attribute_generator.md) to learn more about the inputs available to you during the rule execution.